nubart/blog-en/_posts/2018-06-14-digital-audio-guides-tours-offline.md

 layout: post
 comments: true
 published: true
+author: admin
-title:  "Why we can offer digital audio guides in offline mode without any app"
+title:  Why we can offer digital audio guides in offline mode without any app
 description: "Museums often have a bad network coverage and cannot stream our digital audio guides.
 That's why we developed an offline mode that doesn't require downloading any app!"
 slug: "digital-audio-guides-tours-offline"
 date:   2018-06-14